TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.5.9 =
+* Removed check for presence of Link Manager in versions older than 3.5

 = 5.5.8 =
 * Added check for presence of Link Manager to support version 3.5 where the link manager will be inactive by default